clementroure/projet_llm/README.md

 # Description
-This is a tool that leverages the power of LangChain and LLM technologies.
-It's designed to automatically generate personalized cover letters by analyzing job postings and the user's CV.
+Generate personalized cover letters by analyzing job postings and the user's CV.

 ## Initial Setup
 First, create a dedicated virtual environment to manage dependencies: